Non-fillability of overtwisted contact manifolds via polyfolds: Tamed pseudo-convexity

 \section{Tamed pseudo-convexity}

 Let $(W,J)$ be a $2n$-dimensional almost complex manifold that admits a compact $J$-convex boundary component $(M,\xi)$, see Section \ref{subsec:psicon}.
-As in \cite{eli90} we assume that there exists a symplectic form $\Omega$ on $W$ that is $J$-positive on complex lines in $TW$, i.e.\ $J$ is tamed by $\Omega$.
+We assume that there exists a symplectic form $\Omega$ on $W$ that is $J$-positive on complex lines in $TW$, i.e.\ $J$ is tamed by $\Omega$, cf.\ \cite{eli90}.
 Define an odd-symplectic form on $M$ by setting $\omega:=\Omega|_{TM}$.